UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <exercise id="9" title="True or False: Transformations">

 **True or False**
-*Filtering and clipping clipping is approriate to see variation in certain areas of your data.*
+*Filtering and clipping is appropriate to see a variation in certain areas of your data.*

 <choice id="1" >